eznix86/fast-mail-linux/README.md

 ###How to use it

 ```
-selmail.sh "Subject" "Message" files
+bash selmail.sh "Subject" "Message" files
 ```
 With quotes.

 Example of sending a simple mail

 ```
-selmail.sh "My project" "We have a meeting this afternoon,\nDon't forget the gift"
+bash selmail.sh "My project" "We have a meeting this afternoon,\nDon't forget the gift"
 ```

 Example of sending a simple mail with attachment